ClapeyronThermo/Langmuir.jl/docs/src/tutorials/background.md

 Adsorption is a surface phenomenon where atoms, ions, or molecules from a gas, liquid, or dissolved solid adhere to the surface of another material.
 This process leads to the formation of a thin film of the adsorbed substance, known as the adsorbate, on the surface of the material it adheres to, called the adsorbent.

 In thermodynamics, adsorption models play a similar role to equations of state in fluid systems, describing the equilibrium properties of adsorption processes.
-These models are crucial for understanding and predicting the thermodynamics of adsorption in both single and multiphase systems.
+These models are crucial for understanding and predicting the thermodynamics of adsorption in both single and multicomponent systems.

 ## Single-component adsorption